 America’s roadways are clogged with vehicles, most of them burning diesel or gasoline.
 Walking or riding a bike instead of driving will reduce greenhouse gas emissions — and help your health and fitness.
 For longer distances, consider taking a train or bus.
 And carpool whenever possible.
-Norfolk also offers e-scooters and e-bikes along with our light rail: the TIDE.
+Norfolk also offer our light rail: the TIDE.

 Eat a plant-rich diet